The essential introduction to the world’s foremost composer and to the hidden pleasures of classical music.

 Beethoven’s enduring popularity eclipses all other composers.
 Over a century and a half has passed since his death, yet his towering accomplishments remain the standard against which all other Western music has been judged.
 This fascinating and accessible guide to understanding both the man and the musician is also a rewarding exploration of the basics of classical music itself.

-ROBERT HARRIS is the author of ten best-selling novels: Fatherland, Enigma, Archangel, Pompeii, Imperium, The Ghost Writer, Conspirata, The Fear Index, An Officer and a Spy, and Dictator.
-Several of his books have been adapted to film, most recently The Ghost Writer, directed by Roman Polanski.
-His… More about Robert Harris
+ROBERT HARRIS is the author of eleven novels: Fatherland, Enigma, Archangel, Pompeii, Imperium, The Ghost Writer, Conspirata, The Fear Index, An Officer and a Spy, Dictator and Conclave.
+Several of his books have been adapted to film, most recently The Ghost Writer.
+His work has… More about Robert Harris

 Paperback | $15.95

 Published by Macfarlane Walter & Ross Jan 01, 1997| 260 Pages| 5-3/4 x 7-3/4| ISBN 9781551990217

 People Who Read What to Listen for in Beethoven Also Read